Digital Nomads – what is your definition of this new phenomenon? Do you consider yourself one?

 Together, these trends offer redistribution of knowledge and skills within the framework of the talent economy.
 The combination of advances in collaborative technologies and platforms that match relevant skills to business needs create better connectivity and provide more choice for both employers and employees.

 Yes, I consider myself a digital nomad and I’m trying to promote this way of life and work.
 I want to emphasize that the difference is not in the way of work, but rather in the way of life.
-Being a digital nomad is very motivating for highly organized people who are oriented towards completing tasks on time and up to a standard.
+Being a digital nomad is very motivating for highly organized people, oriented towards completing tasks on time and up to a standard.
 For digital nomads, there is often no distinction between work and leisure.
 Working hours sometimes may well exceed those required in an office.
 And let us not forget the challenges that the different time zones often pose before them.

 Just before Christmas (2016), I took part in a Co-working Camp – a temporary co-working space for collaboration, which was attended by entrepreneurs, freelancers, and digital nomads from all over the world.
 These people had decided that they wanted “to get work done in the winter sun” for several weeks.
 I met very interesting people from different countries out there.
 The organizers have been running a successful co-working space – Coworking Bansko since the beginning of 2017.